 Bachelor of Science in Geological Sciences

-If you have questions about the Biological Sciences program, contact the Academic Advisors for the College of Arts and Sciences David House (907-786-4378).
+If you have questions about the Geological Sciences program, contact the Academic Advisors for the College of Arts and Sciences David House (907-786-4378).

 Walk-ins are welcome, but appointments are strongly encouraged.